 Air Shows: Since 1946, the Blue Angels have represented the Navy and Marine Corps to audiences throughout the U.S. and abroad to showcase the excitement and power of naval aviation.
 When the Blue Angels come to town, be ready for a great air show!
 An estimated 11 million spectators view the squadron during air shows held from March through November each year.

-- Team Navy on the Road to the DoD Warrior Games: The Department of Defense (DoD) Warrior Games are held each year and hosted by one of the armed service branches.
-The 2020 DoD Warrior Games will be held Sept.
-21-28 in San Antonio, Texas.
-About 265 wounded, ill and injured service members and veterans representing teams from the U.S. Army, Marine Corps, Navy, Air Force, Coast Guard and U.S. Special Operations Command (SOCOM) will participate in the competition.
+- Team Navy on the Road to the DoD Warrior Games: More than 250 wounded, ill and injured service members and veterans representing teams from the U.S. Army, Marine Corps, Navy, Air Force, Coast Guard, and U.S. Special Operations Command (SOCOM) will participate in the 2022 Department of Defense (DoD) Warrior Games.
 Teams include active-duty service members and veterans with upper-body, lower-body, and spinal cord injuries; traumatic brain injuries; visual impairment; serious illnesses; and post-traumatic stress disorder.
-They will compete in archery, cycling, shooting, sitting volleyball, swimming, track and field, wheelchair basketball, indoor rowing, and powerlifting events.
+They will compete in archery, cycling, field, golf, indoor rowing, powerlifting, shooting, sitting volleyball, swimming, track, wheelchair basketball and wheelchair rugby.
 In preparation for the DoD Warrior Games, NWW athletes will compete in organized camps and trials held on Navy installations across the country.